SSbit01/secure-otp-server/README.md

 - **Body**: `application/json`.
 The schema is defined in [`src/custom/credential.ts`](/src/custom/credential.ts).
 - **Logic**: The OTP sending logic is defined in [`src/custom/send.ts`](/src/custom/send.ts).
+- **Multi-credential flow**: Sending this request again with a different credential adds another OTP token (until `MAX_OTP_CREDENTIALS` is reached).

 ### `POST /api/otp/resend`

-Generates and sends a new OTP for the same session.
+Generates and sends a new OTP for the current token.
 This endpoint uses the cookies from the `/api/otp/create` request and does not require a request body.

 - **Logic**: Resend timing and limits can be configured in [`src/custom/otp.ts`](/src/custom/otp.ts).